 Sometimes, a person may panic after losing their job and think that they need to file for bankruptcy at least until they find work again.
 While this does resolve your debt issues, how long will you be out of work and when would your financial situation improve?

 If you are able to return to work and you could do so in just a month or two, then filing for bankruptcy may not be the best financial move.
 If, however, you have become permanently disabled and cannot work, or if you have a serious medical condition that has forced you into debt, then filing for Chapter 7 could be the solution you need.

 Considering Bankruptcy?
 Speak with a Local Bankruptcy Attorney First

-If you find yourself facing an insurmountable amount of debt, you just cannot catch up to your payments, you have creditors harassing you, and you need relief, contact the attorneys at Hames, Anderson, Whitlow & O’Leary.
+If you find yourself facing an insurmountable amount of debt, you just cannot catch up to your payments, contact us today for a no-obligation consultation.

 During a bankruptcy consultation appointment, we will go over the factors above along with other factors unique to your situation.
 Our goal is to educate you on the process of bankruptcy, how it will affect you, and what you must do to successfully file.
 Furthermore, we will present you with your options so that you know if Chapter 7 or Chapter 13 is the best financial route to take for you and your family.

 To get started, schedule your confidential consultation with our bankruptcy team.